 A Memorial Mass will be held Saturday, December 14, 2019, at 2:00 p.m. at The Cathedral of St. John, 318 Silver Ave SW, Albuquerque.
 An additional Memorial Service will be held January 18, 2020, at 11:00 a.m. at Our Lady of Lourdes Catholic Church in Daytona Beach, Florida.
 In lieu of flowers, the family suggests a donation to the food pantry at The Cathedral of St John, to Presbyterian Healthcare Services Hospice (NM), or to a charity of your choice.

-To plant a tree in memory of Gregory Robert Favis, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Gregory Robert Favis, please visit our tribute store.